May is Mental Health Month

 If you’d like to participate, visit the National Alliance on Mental Illness, Mental Health America, the National Council for Behavioral Health and the Anxiety and Depression Association of America for ways to get involved.

-If you’re grieving, feeling anxious or depressed as a result of the global pandemic, you’re not alone.
-Millions of people around the globe share in your collective pain and your feelings are normal.
-In response to the large number of people experiencing mental health challenges during this trying time, here are some suggestions for a few ways to cope until you’re able to connect with a medical professional.
+If you’re grieving, feeling anxious or depressed as a result of the current state of our nation and the world, you’re not alone.
+Millions of people around the globe share in the collective stress, and your feelings are normal.
+In response to the large number of people experiencing mental health challenges during this time, here are some suggestions for a few ways to cope until you’re able to connect with a medical professional:

 • Limit your consumption of news.
-Though it’s important to stay informed of the ever-changing safety guidelines in our community, it’s also key to allow yourself to look away from the constant buzz.
+Though it’s important to stay informed, the 24/7 news cycle can be a big source of stress for many.
+It’s ok, and important, to allow yourself to look away from the constant buzz.

 • Take breaks.
-Whether you’re an essential worker at a job, working from home, or temporarily out of work and/or parenting all the while, you have to allow yourself moments to breathe.
+Whether you’re working at a job in person, working from home, or temporarily out of work and/or parenting all the while, you have to allow yourself moments to breathe.
 If you feel overwhelmed, take a step back for a mental break before diving into your next task.

 • Monitor your nutrition.
-It can be tempting in times of crises to eat junk food or skip meals due to stress, but that’s not a good way to get the right ‘fuel’ for your body.
-You need good energy to navigate this new normal.
+It can be tempting in times of crises to eat junk food or skip meals due to stress, but that’s not a good way to get the right fuel for your body and brain.
+You need good energy to navigate life’s daily challenges.
 Instead of processed foods that are likely high in sugar and saturated fat, instead make sure you’re getting enough fruits, vegetables, whole grains and lean protein.

 • Stay connected.
-Though there are measures in place to promote healthy social distancing, that doesn’t mean you should refrain from calling, texting, emailing or writing to friends and family who may not be nearby.
-Even if you’re not alone in your home, it’s important to maintain a sense of community with others in your social group until things return to normal.
+Stay connected by calling, texting, emailing or writing to friends and family who live locally or out of state.
+Even if you’re not alone in your home, it’s important to maintain a sense of community and support with others in your social group.

 If your stress reaches a severe level and you feel like you’re a danger to yourself or others, please don’t hesitate to call for help: